RayBB/openlibrary-docs/Developer-Resources/Frontend-Guide.md

 During local development, after making edits to CSS or JS, one must re-compile the build/static assets.
 There three ways to do this.

 #### One-off build of JS, CSS, and Vue components
-- `docker-compose run --rm home npm run build-assets`
+- `docker compose run --rm home npm run build-assets`

 #### One-off build each time a change is made
-- JS: `docker-compose run --rm home make js`
+- JS: `docker compose run --rm home make js`
-- CSS: `docker-compose run --rm home make css`
+- CSS: `docker compose run --rm home make css`

 #### Use a watch script to monitor for changes and build as necessary
-- JS `docker-compose run --rm home npm run-script watch`
+- JS `docker compose run --rm home npm run-script watch`
-- CSS `docker-compose run --rm home npm run-script watch-css`
+- CSS `docker compose run --rm home npm run-script watch-css`

 **Note**:
 - You might also need to restart the webserver and/or clear browser caches to see the changes.
-- If you want to view the generated files you will need to attach to the container (`docker-compose exec web bash`) to examine the files in `./static` the Docker volume, rather than in your local directory.
+- If you want to view the generated files you will need to attach to the container (`docker compose exec web bash`) to examine the files in `./static` the Docker volume, rather than in your local directory.

 ### Working with CSS